 Getting into West Point is difficult, but not impossible.
 Here are some tips for successfully being accepted at the US Military Academy.

 #1: Start the Process Early

-West Point has unique application requirements.
-Among them, a nomination from an important political representative.
+West Point has unique application requirements, including a nomination from an important political representative.
 You need to build in time to reach out to these representatives and establish a relationship before submitting your application.

-You also have to pass a physical fitness test.
-That’s not even to say anything about the other application requirements, such as taking the SATs and writing your West Point essay.
+You also have to pass a physical fitness test in addition to other application requirements, such as taking the SAT or ACT and writing your West Point essay.

-West Point recommends that students start their applications as early as possible - often, mid-way through their junior year.
-If you wait too long, you won’t be able to get all of the application pieces together in time.
+Because the application process is particularly demanding, West Point recommends that students start their applications as early as possible—often, mid-way through their junior year.
+If you wait too long, you won't be able to get all of the application pieces together in time.

 #2: Know the Application Requirements